tensorpack/tensorpack/docs/tutorial/input-source.md

 ### TensorFlow Reader: Pros
 * Faster read/preprocessing.

-	* Potentially true, but not necessarily.
-With Python you can call a variety of other fast libraries, which you might not have a good support in TF.
-For example, LMDB could be faster than TFRecords.
+	* Often true, but not necessarily.
+With Python you have access to many other fast libraries, which might be unsupported in TF.
 	* Python may be just fast enough.

-		As long as data preparation runs faster than training, and the latency of all four blocks in the above figure is hidden, it makes no difference at all.
+		As long as data preparation keeps up with training, and the latency of all four blocks in the above figure is hidden, running faster brings no more gains to overall throughput.
 		For most types of problems, up to the scale of multi-GPU ImageNet training, Python can offer enough speed if you use a fast library (e.g. `tensorpack.dataflow`).
 		See the [Efficient DataFlow](efficient-dataflow.html) tutorial on how to build a fast Python reader with DataFlow.